shruthisunnam7/CMOS_2/Read.md

 •	Four nodes are defined: vdd, in, out, and 0 (ground)
 •	PMOS source and substrate are connected to vdd; NMOS source and substrate are connected to 0 (GND)

-# L2 SPICE simulation for CMOS inverter
+# L2 -SPICE simulation for CMOS inverter
 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/5a3ceb0a-653d-4f2d-8c04-2320c60b3580" />

 The complete SPICE deck for simulating the Voltage Transfer Characteristic (VTC) of the CMOS inverter is built in the following sections: